 The LQPV boys’ team finished in fifth place, which was disappointing for them after finishing state runner up last year.
 I reminded a few of them, that they did the best they could and remember they don’t have a senior on the team.
 Still fifth place is pretty good for such a young team.

 I was standing next to Coach Kipp Stender of the LQPV girls team when he was told by another coach that his team was state champs by one stroke.
-I confirmed this to Kipp since I the MSHSL website that the LQPV team had 714 strokes and Fillmore Central had 715 strokes.
+I confirmed this to Kipp since I read on the MSHSL website that the LQPV team had 714 strokes and Fillmore Central had 715 strokes.
 What a feeling that was for him and the girls!
 Tears of joy began to flow and many LQPV fans smiled at the happy news.
 State Champions!

 Rachel Halvorson was also a state champ individually finishing in first place.
 So a double reason to celebrate!
 Rachel, her sister Sarah, along with sisters Abby and Bella Stender, Chloe Ludvigson and Ellie Jacobs worked so hard all season long for that goal of winning a state championship.
 And they did just that!